 Also screened will be Matt O'Casey's "Queen: Days Of Our Lives."
 "Relive the triumphant legacy of Queen in this comprehensive documentary of the band's career from the late 1960s to today.
 Packed full of rare archival footage of the band hashing out their signature overdub sound in the recording studio, mind-blowing live performances, and Brian May, Roger Taylor, and John Deacon's candid reflections on their career and the last days of Freddie Mercury, 'Queen: Days Of Our Lives' is any fan's dream."

+The documentary category will also screen the world premiere of "BAM150," a new film by Michael Sládek about the Brooklyn Academy of Music.
+"Go behind the scenes like never before at BAM, the nation's oldest performing arts center.
+Featuring footage of recent BAM performances, interviews with groundbreaking artists like Laurie Anderson and Robert Wilson, and the fascinating history of the creative home to such greats as Pina Bausch, Peter Brook, and Merce Cunningham, Sládek's doc shows that BAM's 150 years were not always easy, but are a testament to the power and stamina of the institution that launched Brooklyn as a cultural mecca."
 Also announced is the new film "Hysteria," starring Hugh Dancy and Maggie Gyllenhaal.
 Jonah Lisa Dyer and Stephen Dyer authored the film.
 "Set in 19th-century London at the peak of Victorian prudishness, this racy romantic comedy tells the surprising story of the birth of the electro-mechanical vibrator.
 A progressive young doctor (Dancy) has his hands full relieving the city’s affluent society women of their melancholy, until an accidental discovery electrifies their lives forever—and sends sparks flying between him and a feminist rabble-rouser (Gyllenhaal)."

 Other films include "Lola Versus," starring Hamish Linklater and Zoe Lister-Jones; "Struck By Lightning," written by and starring "Glee" actor Chris Colfer; and "Take This Waltz," written and directed by Sarah Polley.